Such a spring.

 Life is made up of all these different experiences.
 Happy times: new babies, weddings, simple days when you pack a ripe peach and eat it under a tree somewhere while the sun shines and the squirrels scamper hither and yon.
 Actually, weddings are not always happy.
 They can be stressful, depending on whose they are, and how much responsibility you have for them, and whether you know anybody, and who you are seated with, and how it all goes, whether it is a nice day or a stormy day, and whether most of the other people are happy.

 Sometimes it is the simple days that are the best.
 Not Christmas, but the day after Christmas, when the house is a little bit untidy, and nobody new is coming over, and you can start to dig into your gifts, reading the book, wearing the sweater, munching on the nuts.
 There are times when you share food and laughter at a table with people you love dearly, and times when a small child falls trustingly asleep in your arms.
 I love to hold a sleeping baby.

 There are times when you feel sad, when you have lost something or someone very important to you.
-It can be permanent loss, as by death, or temporary loss, or permanent loss that you keep hoping might only be temporary, but only time will tell.
+It can be permanent loss, as by death, or temporary loss, or a loss that you keep hoping might only be temporary, but only time will tell.

 You may be sick, miserable, in pain.
 It could be flu, migraine or recovery after a surgery.
 Sometimes there is a haze of pain medication that doesn't seem to work until you notice that it has worn off.
 These points in life seem to drag interminably, like the noise outside my home, the overwhelming, vibrating, crunching, beeping noises of heavy equipment, on and on and on.
 Perhaps this is what puts me in mind of the subject.
 There is a siren now; I wonder if an accident has precipitated.